 In the diverse landscape of co-working spaces in Copenhagen, Rainmaking Loft stands out as an interesting addition.
 After its opening in the beginning of 2015, the Loft has attracted more than 60 startups.
 This amounts to 320 entrepreneurs who call Rainmaking Loft their home.
 Rainmaking Loft is therefore effectively the biggest co-working space in Copenhagen.

 The Loft is idyllically located on Holmen, an area previously reserved for the Danish navy.
 The building itself was established in 1888 and served to dress the new recruits for service.
-After a substantial renovation, the old building has now been transformed into a modern and stylish co-working space.
+After a substantial renovation such as replacing the flooring with ceramic tiles, the old building has now been transformed into a modern and stylish co-working space.

 Cooperation across borders

 Rainmaking Loft in Copenhagen has by no means sprung out of nothing.
 The co-working space is rooted in the startup factory Rainmaking and Copenhagen is only the third capital to get a Rainmaking Loft.
 Rainmaking itself was started in Denmark, but the first co-working space was established in London and thereafter Berlin.

 I had the pleasure of meeting with Johan Vardrup, the Head of Communication at Rainmaking Loft.
 In the interview, Johan shed light on Rainmaking Loft’s role in the Danish Startup environment.